agsb/minute/README.md

 More confortable, no thumb movement.

-The fingers index, middle, ring and pinky moves up/down between two rows.
+The fingers index, middle, ring and thumb moves between two rows, pinky is one row only.

-The index and pinky also moves left/rigth one key.
+~~The index and pinky also moves left/rigth one key.~~

 Use dead keys as modifiers.

-Place dead keys Alt Gui at left hand, and Ctrl Shf at right hand.
+Place dead keys Alt Gui at one hand, and Ctrl Shf at other hand.

 Any other key could be mapped into multiple values by combination of modifiers states.